Configure TS Session Broker Settings by Using Group Policy

 Optionally, if you have a hardware load balancer that supports TS Session Broker token redirection, double-click Use IP Address Redirection and configure the setting.
-For more information, see the Group Policy Explain text and Configuring Dedicated Redirectors (optional).
+For more information, see the Group Policy Explain text and About TS Session Broker Redirection Modes.

-To configure TS Session Broker settings by using local Group Policy, use the Local Group Policy Editor.
+To configure TS Session Broker settings by using the local computer policy, use the Local Group Policy Editor.
 To start the Local Group Policy Editor, click Start, click Run, type gpedit.msc, and then click OK.
 To configure local Group Policy settings, you must be a member of the Administrators group on the local computer or you must have been delegated the appropriate authority.